-You can temporarily disable SpamSieve by unchecking the SpamSieve rule(s) that you created in your mail program.
+To temporarily disable SpamSieve, uncheck the SpamSieve rule(s) that you created in your mail program.

-To uninstall SpamSieve, delete any rules that you created for it in your e-mail program.
-You can also delete the AppleScripts and/or plug-in that you installed, and the SpamSieve application and its data files, which are stored in:
+To completely uninstall SpamSieve, delete:

+- The SpamSieve application file. - Any rules that you created for it in your e-mail program. - Any AppleScripts and/or plug-in that you installed.

+You can optionally delete SpamSieve's data files, which are stored at: